secure-systems-lab/dsse/envelope.md

 ```

 `extension.kind` is a string and the `EXTENSION_KIND` value must unambiguously
-identify the type of the extension.
-This in turn identifies the fields in the
+identify the ecosystem or kind of the extension.
+This in turn identifies the
-opaque object `ext`.
-Some well-known extension types MAY be registered and
+fields in the opaque object `ext`.
+Some well-known extensions MAY be
-listed with their `ext` definition alongside the DSSE specification.
+[registered and listed](extensions.md) with their `ext` definition alongside the
+DSSE specification.

 Additionally, extensions must not contain any information such that the
 signature verification fails in its presence and passes in its absence.
 Essentially, if a required extension in some context is missing or if a consumer
 does not recognize the extension, verification must fail closed.

+Finally, the opaque `ext` must not contain a DSSE envelope to avoid recursive
+verification of extensions and signatures.

 ### Parsing rules